Browser-Side Image Compressor with Size Comparison

 Compress JPG, PNG, and WEBP images with quality, format, and optional max dimension controls.
-Everything runs locally so private images do not need to leave your browser.
+Processing is handled in the browser for this tool; avoid using sensitive images unless you have reviewed the implementation.

 An image compressor reduces file size by changing format, quality, dimensions, or a combination of all three.

-This browser tool shows original size, compressed size, and file-size change before you download.
+This browser tool includes target presets, then shows original size, compressed size, and file-size change before you download.

 Use large web images